Group Handwriting Classes with Guided Practice

 Learners comfortable in a shared format

-Useful when the learner can follow a structured group session well.
+Useful when the learner can follow a structured batch session well.

 Families wanting guided structure